SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ### Targeted ACDC

-When present at the top-level of the attribute section, the issuee, `i`, field value provides the AID of the *Issuee* of the ACDC.
+When present at the top level of the attribute section, the issuee, `i`, field value provides the AID of the *Issuee* of the ACDC.
 This *Issuee* AID is a provably controllable identifier that serves as the *Target* AID.
 This makes the ACDC a *targeted ACDC*.
 Targeted ACDCs may be used for many different purposes such as an authorization or a delegation directed at the *Issuee* AID, i.e. the *Target*.
 In other words, a *targeted ACDC* provides a container for authentic data that may also be used as some form of authorization such as a credential that is verifiably bound to the *Issuee* as targeted by the *Issuer*.
 Furthermore, by virtue of the targeted *Issuee's* provable control over its AID, the *targeted ACDC* may be verifiably presented (disclosed) by the controller of the *Issuee* AID.

 For example, the definition of the term ***credential*** is *evidence of authority, status, rights, entitlement to privileges, or the like*.
 To elaborate, the presence of an attribute section top-level issuee, `i`, field enables the ACDC to be used as a verifiable credential given by the *Issuer* to the *Issuee*.